rolandodg/phaba-database-manager/README.md

 ## Testing

-This library is testing against real database.

-### Initiate environment
+### Pre-requirements

+- Create database for testing with corresponding tables.
+Necessary tables for testing can to be known through dataset files (tests/app/data/*.yml files)
-Specify database connection data, from configuration parameters file, is necessary.
+- Specify database connection data, from **configuration parameters** file, is necessary.
+- This library is testing against real database using DBUnit, so **pdo** & **pdo_mysql** PHP extensions have to be installed.

 ## Contributors

 - Jesús Hernando Sancha <jesushs80@gmail.com> (developer)